-Full-time students can expect to complete the program in 24 calendar months and part-time students in 36 months.
+Full-time students can expect to complete the program in 24 calendar months.
 All students must complete at least one fourth (15 points) of the program in an academic year in order to maintain satisfactory progress.
 In instances where a student may withdraw from the program, be granted a leave of absence, or interrupt the program of study because of mitigating circumstances, a determination of satisfactory progress will be subject to faculty review.
 Transcripts of students' records are issued at the end of each term, and the academic performance of each student is reviewed by faculty.
-In order to continue in good standing, whether enrolled full- or part-time, students must maintain an average term grade of B (3.0).
+In order to continue in good standing, students must maintain an average term grade of B (3.0).
 Students who fall below this average will be placed on academic probation.
 To continue in the program the student must achieve a B by the end of the following term.
 Any student unable to achieve this average, or who is placed on academic probation for a second time, is subject to dismissal.
 A student may also be placed on academic probation if the average of their individual assignments in clinical courses falls below a B-, even if their course grade is higher.